Text Segmentation Task

 - Counter-Example(s):

-- a Handwritten Item Segmentation Task.
+- Handwritten Item Segmentation Tasks, which process physical text

-- a Speech Segmentation Task.
+- Speech Segmentation Tasks, which process audio

-- See: Text Segment, Linguistic Topic.
+- See: Text Segment, Linguistic Topic, Text Processing Task, Segmentation Task.

 References